vidjil/vidjil/doc/user.md

 other software.
 For instance, as of September 2019, IMGT/V-QUEST removes by default insertions and deletions from the sequences to compute the productivity, as it considers them as sequencing errors.

+## Does V(D)J designations and predictivity change between samples ?
+In some case, V(D)J designations and productivity of a clone may differ between samples.
+This can be du to error in the sequence given (reads longer/shorter, stretch) or du to evolution in the vidjil algorithm (between older and recent release).
+In these cases, since release 2020.12, a warning is shown to specify this variation.
+See <http://gitlab.vidjil.org/blob/dev/doc/warnings.md> for more informations.

 # Can I see all the clones and all the reads ?

 The interest of NGS/RepSeq studies is to provide a deep view of any